mpilzar/C_ADTs_HelperFunctions/ADT_Implementations/README.md

-I will add more when i feel like it
+Will add more when i feel like it.